Azure-Samples/semantic-kernel-rag-chat/README.md

 1. Open a second terminal, change directory to this repo, and run the `importmemories` tool to populate the vector database with your data.
     > Make sure the `--collection` argument matches the `collectionName` variable in the `SearchMemoriesAsync` method above.

     > **Note:** This may take several minutes to several hours depending on the size of your data.
-This repo
-    > contains the Microsoft's 2022 10-K financial report data as an example which should normally take a only
-    > about 15 minutes to import.
+This repo contains Microsoft's 2022 10-K financial report data as an example which should normally take about 15 minutes to import.

 	```bash
     cd /src/semantic-kernel-rag-chat